jamestomasino/tuvolo/book/chapter01.md

 familiar of seasons changing, of rain approaching, of a bad Sunday morning.
 How could he feel those things in a dream so vividly?
 Perhaps that was the lie.
 Maybe his mind was just pretending to feel them.
 Is there any difference?
 If your mind tells you there's pain then the pain is real.
-Pain is all the mind.
+Pain is all in the mind.
 That was definitely a thought from the war.

 A step, then.
 To stand is one thing, simple.
 You can be propped up, after all.